 In the Bible‘s fourth gospel, John tells us “the Word [God the Son] became flesh [incarnate] and dwelt among us” (John 1: 14).
 The central claim of Christianity is that Jesus of Nazareth was none other than God the Son, who while remaining fully divine, took on a human nature for the sake of our salvation.
 Philosophical puzzles and problems arise as soon as we begin to unpack these notions.
 The humans we know best, ourselves, make moral mistakes, have trouble bench pressing three hundred pounds, and lose their car keys.
 We are morally flawed beings lacking in both power and knowledge.
 God, on the other hand, is typically understood to be morally perfect, all-knowing and all-powerful.
 If being truly human includes moral failure and limitations in knowledge and power, and being truly divine requires moral perfection, along with perfect knowledge and power, then the incarnation runs afoul of the law of non-contradiction.
 This law, which Aristotle calls the most certain principle, states that nothing can both be and not be at the same time and in the same respect (Metaphysics, Bk.
 IV, Part 3).
-And so, neither Jesus of Nazareth, nor anyone or anything else, can simultaneously have a property (e.g. be all-powerful) and lack it (e.g. be limited in power).
+And so, neither Jesus of Nazareth, nor anyone or anything else, can simultaneously have a property (for example, be all-powerful) and lack it (for example, be limited in power).

 The apparent conflict between the law of non-contradiction and the metaphysical claim that one person, Jesus of Nazareth, is both human and divine is not news to philosophers of religion.
 Some of the best philosophical minds in the past and present have wrestled with this problem.
 Four approaches stand out.
 Beginning with the most radical approach, some simply reject the law of non-contradiction.
 If the incarnation runs afoul of the law non-contradiction, so much the worse for that law.
 Less radically, one might argue that identity is not an all-or-nothing affair, and hold that there is a significant sense in which Jesus of Nazareth and God the Son could be identical without having all of the same properties.
 In technical terms, making this move requires giving up a principle called the indiscernibility of identicals in favor of a relative account of identity.
 If, by affirming relative identity, one could hold that Jesus of Nazareth is identical to God the Son, even though they do not have all the same properties, one could affirm both the incarnation and the law of non-contradiction.